 Connected Standby, also known as Modern Standby or InstangGo, is Microsoft’s answer to immediate wake from standby and keeping devices updated while in sleep mode.

-It’s been around in a form or another since Windows 8, but became slightly more popular once Windows 10 came out.
+It’s been around in one form or another since Windows 8 but became slightly more popular once Windows 10 came out.

 Why just slightly more popular instead of popular?
 Because you need special hardware that must explicitly support Connected Standby.
 As you can guess, most devices can’t support Modern Standby.

-If your device does support this technology here’s what you can expect: better wake from sleep and, most crucial, regular updates while the devices is in sleep mode, so that supporting apps are updated when the time comes to wake the device once again.
+If your device does support this technology here’s what you can expect: faster wake from sleep and, most crucial, regular updates while the device is in sleep mode, so that supporting apps are updated when the time comes to wake the device once again.